duclinh/Capstone-Azure-Machine-Learning/README.md

 ![alt text](<images/dataset - distribution.png>)

 ### Task

-the dataset released by the researchers includes ONLY the questions, responses, and the marital status (married or divorced).
+The dataset released by the researchers includes ONLY the questions, responses, and the marital status (married or divorced).

 [Survey questions](https://www.kaggle.com/datasets/rabieelkharoua/split-or-stay-divorce-predictor-dataset/data) can see in here from kanggle

 ### Access

-- The Azure Auto ML notebook reads the data using Dataset.Tabular.from_delimeted_files() and registers is as an Azure tabular dataset in the workspace.
+- The Azure Auto ML notebook reads the data using **Dataset.Tabular.from_delimeted_files()** and registers is as an Azure tabular dataset in the workspace.

-- For the hyperparameter tuning, the data is loaded into the workspace using TabularDataFactory in the train.py script.
+- For the hyperparameter tuning, the data is loaded into the workspace using **TabularDataFactory** in the **hyper_train.py** script.

 ## Automated ML
 ## Automated ML configuration ##